You are here:

 The school day is structured with a continuous rhythm that is repeated every day, while tasks and exercises evolve as children develop new skills.
 The school day alternates between free play, concentrated work, and shared activities, indoors and outdoors.
 Physical activity and development are important.
 Jumping, throwing, catching, sliding, pulling, balancing, lifting, running, carrying, and spinning.
 When the child is physically active, the body can relax when reassembling in the classroom.
 Nail hammering, cutting, sewing, washing, baking, drawing, and painting give the pupil good body control and develop fine motor skills.
 Knowing your body and being able to use it for both small and large movements is important for all further learning.

-At Waldorf International School, the school day in the kindergarten class is not divided into different subjects.
+At Waldorf International School, the school day in class 0 is not divided into different subjects.
 We try to create a holistic approach to the day and to the different subjects that the day contains.
 Through play, independent exploration, and joint activities, the different subject areas are practiced.
 The children get a solid foundation for further learning and meet their subjects in a practical and sensory way.

 Language comprehension